 Mental Health in Bartlett, Tennessee

 Bartlett is a community located in the southwestern corner of Tennessee in Shelby County, northeast of Memphis.
 In its earliest days, Bartlett served as a way station along the stagecoach route, then later became a railroad depot.
-Today, the population of Bartlett is estimated at about 59,000 people, and its claims to fame include the Bartlett Performing Arts and Conference Center, as well as a number of historic houses.
+Today, the population of Bartlett is estimated at 59,000 people, and its claims to fame include the Bartlett Performing Arts and Conference Center, as well as several historic houses.

 Life in Bartlett, Tennessee

 Bartlett is a prosperous city, especially compared with the rest of Shelby County and Tennessee as a whole.
 The yearly median household income at the state and county levels is approximately even at about $47,000, whereas the median household income for Bartlett is nearly twice that at $81,583.
 Median home values in Bartlett are higher than they are statewide as well: $182,962 compared with $157,700.
 There is also a very low poverty rate in Bartlett of 6.7%.

 Bartlett is also a well-educated city.
 The percentage of adults who hold at least a high school diploma or at least a bachelor’s degree are 94.4 and 34.5, respectively, which are both higher than the national percentages.

 One area in which Bartlett can be said to be lacking is racial and ethnic diversity.
 Over 70% of the population identify as white/Caucasian, while 20.4% identify as black/African American.
 The next most populous ethnic group in Bartlett is those who identify as Hispanic/Latino at 3.3%, followed by Asian Americans at 2.6%.